Beyond Champagne: The Rise of English Sparkling Wine

 Ridgeview's Grosvenor Blanc de Blancs has been served at Buckingham Palace State Banquets, not once but four times, including for President Obama and King Charles's first State Banquet.
 It is a pure Chardonnay sparkling wine with pronounced chalk minerality and a long, fine finish.
 Their Bloomsbury, a classic three-grape blend, is more approachable and a reliable introduction to English fizz.
 Both sit at a fraction of the price of the Champagnes they regularly compete with in blind tastings.

-One of Dan's colleagues walked us through the vineyard and explained how the site works: the way the land slopes to catch the best of the available sun in a climate that can be, shall we say, capricious.
-Gusbourne's Brut Reserve spends extended time on lees, producing a wine with noticeable depth and a texture that sits closer to vintage Champagne than most English sparkling wines attempt.
-Their Blanc de Blancs is equally precise, all chalk and citrus, with a finish that stays with you.
+Gusbourne, in Kent, is a benchmark for serious English sparkling wine.
+Their Brut Reserve spends extended time on lees, producing a wine with noticeable depth and a texture that sits closer to vintage Champagne than most English sparkling wines attempt.
+Their Blanc de Blancs is equally precise, all chalk and citrus, with a finish that lingers.

-And then there is Chapel Down, which operates at a larger scale.
+Chapel Down operates at a larger scale.
 Their Classic Non-Vintage is well-made and consistent, and at around $30 it is the most accessible entry point to the category.
 Between Ridgeview, Gusbourne, and Chapel Down, you have a range that covers everyday drinking through to wines that would hold their own at a formal dinner.

 Why It Matters to Us

-Anna and I both have PhDs, and between that academic rigour and our years in the wine trade, we tend to approach things with a degree of thoroughness that probably borders on obsessive.
+Both of us have PhDs, and between that academic background and our years in the wine trade, we tend to approach things with a degree of thoroughness that borders on obsessive.
 We personally taste everything we buy, some days fifty wines at a stretch.
-Not the worst job in the world, admittedly, but we take it seriously.
-Both of us have to like a wine for it to make it onto the list or into a club shipment.
-We are looking for quality, value, and something with a genuine sense of place.
+Both of us have to like a wine for it to make the list or a club shipment.
+We are looking for quality, value, and a genuine sense of place.

-The challenge with English sparkling wine in America is simply awareness.
-People do not know it exists.
+The challenge with English sparkling wine in America is awareness.
+Most drinkers do not know it exists.
 Persuading someone to try something they have never encountered is harder than persuading them to switch from something they already know.
 You cannot compete with Champagne on brand recognition, not yet.
 So we come at it differently.
-We tell the story, we pour the wine, and we let people draw their own conclusions.
+We tell the story, we pour the wine, and we let the wine make the case.

 Finding English Sparkling Wine in the US

 Because so little English wine is exported, finding it in America requires a bit of effort.
-That is where we come in.
 We source English sparkling wines directly from the producers we know and trust, and ship them to your door.
 You can browse our English wine selection at The English Wine Shop, or find selected bottles at arrowsmithwine.com.

-If you are not sure where to start, or if you would like us to put together something tailored to your tastes, just get in touch.
+If you are not sure where to start, or if you would like us to put together something tailored to your tastes, get in touch.
 Drop us an email at info@arrowsmithwine.com or give us a call.
-We are always happy to talk it through.

 Frequently Asked Questions